mataspetrikas/RxHome/README.md

 ```

 You will find more examples in the 'RxHome Example' app code included in the repository.

+## Support
+Let me know if you have suggestions, corrections, questions either by starting an issue, PR or simply sending an email to: <matas.petrikas@gmail.com>

 ## License
 RxHome is available under the MIT LIcense.
 See the LICENSE file for more info.